alexvcasillas/react-mobx-router-electron/README.md

 AKA: **3RMXi-E** (for the sake of brevity!)

+📢 **Info:** This documentation is currently at work in progress and inherits from my [3RMXi Project](https://github.com/alexvcasillas/react-mobx-router).
+Dig a litte into the `package.json` to know how to run development mode and build for production.

 ❕❕ **New:** Now supports Internationalization!

 ❕❕ **New:** i18n now supports nested language resource objects for a better structuring!